DaomingLyu/Convex_Optimization/1_GradientDescent_Newton/README.txt

 Bisection search algorithm to get familiar with ways to implement the oracle access.

 Bisection.
 Implementation of the bisection method in algorithms.py.
-See your notes for the implementation.

 Backtracking line search.
 Implementation of the backtracking line search in algorithms.py.
 This is algorithm 9.2 of Boyd and Vandenberghe.